Common questions asked concerning the Vida Homeloans Solicitor Panel

 from members of the public

 I am purchasing a semi-detached house and getting a mortgage with Vida Homeloans.
-Conveyancing solicitors are said to be ‘a necessary evil’ but can I do it myself?
+Can I do my own conveyancing?

 Leaving aside the complexities and merits of DIY conveyancing you will have to appoint a solicitor on the Vida Homeloans conveyancing panel to look after their interests.
 Most people therefore find it easier to let the solicitor act for them and the lender.
 Furthermore there is minimal cost savings to made in you doing to conveyancing for yourself and another lawyer conducting the conveyancing for the lender.
 Please feel free to use the search tool to find a lawyer on the Vida Homeloans conveyancing panel in your location.

 Last month we had a mortgage agreed in principle with Vida Homeloans.
-Solicitors have been instructed?
+Solicitors have been chosen?
 How long does it take for Vida Homeloans to send the offer to our conveyancer

 Some lenders take longer than others.
 Have Vida Homeloans done the valuation?
 Have you advised Vida Homeloans as your lawyers details and checked that your lawyer is on the Vida Homeloans conveyancing panel?
 It is not unusual for a mortgage offer to take a month to come through

-After shopping around on the internet I have found a solicitor having made sure that they are on the Vida Homeloans conveyancing panel.
+After shopping around on the internet I have found a solicitor having checked that they are on the Vida Homeloans conveyancing panel.
 Does my lawyer arrange the survey of the property?

 Or

-Having read lots of house buying,I note that they all recommend that you should get your house surveyed prior to buying it.
-When I asked my solicitor - who is on the Vida Homeloans conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
-Is that normal?
+I've read lots of house buying,I note that it is considered advisable to get your house surveyed prior to buying it.
+When I asked my solicitor - who is on the Vida Homeloans conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor. is that correct?

 Vida Homeloans will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Vida Homeloans will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.